 When you arrive at the grotto, you will see the marble image of the Virgin of Lourdes inside a rock cavity.
 The image was sculpted as a gesture of gratitude and praise to Our Lady of Penha and the people of Guimarães.

-It is quite interesting to roam around the area next to the grotto.
+It is quite interesting to explore the area surrounding the grotto.
 Walk through narrow paths between the giant boulders and stone stairways until you reach an area west of the grotto.
-The area opens up to a rocky viewpoint where you can see the Sanctuary of Penha in the distance and with Guimarães as a backdrop.
+The area opens up to a rocky viewpoint where you can see the Sanctuary of Penha in the distance, and with Guimarães as a backdrop.

-Next, follow the paved path and find Capela de Santa Catarina, a hidden temple between the giant boulders.
-It is said that the 18th-century small chapel had a portable pulpit made out of wood and shaped like a chalice.
+Next, follow the paved path to find Capela de Santa Catarina, a hidden temple nestled between giant boulders.
+It is said that the 18th-century small chapel had a portable pulpit made of wood, shaped like a chalice.

 But I didn’t see the pulpit as the chapel wasn’t open.
-In fact, I can’t find the hours of operation anywhere.
-But if you are visiting Penha Mountain, try your luck and see if you can peek inside the chapel.
+I can’t find the hours of operation anywhere.
+However, if you’re visiting Penha Mountain, try your luck and see if you can catch a glimpse inside the chapel.

 On the way to another grotto in Penha Mountain, you will see a religious symbol called Cruzeiro.
 It is a stone statue with several steps at the base, a carved pedestal and a sphere with a Latin cross on the top.